w8s-class/CS1520-Class-Information/docs/presentations/flask-models/flask-models.md

 * `subquery`
     * Works like joined but instead SQLAlchemy will use a subquery
+    * Loaded in initial query.
 * `dynamic`
-    * Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading the items
+    * Instead of loading the items SQLAlchemy will return another query object which you can further refine before loading the items.
+    * Must use something like `.all()` to access the list of data.

 Note:
 * A query object equivalent to a dynamic user.addresses relationship can be created using Address.query.with_parent(user)